Treverix/remote/README.md

 `@electron/remote` is a replacement for the built-in `remote` module in Electron, which is deprecated and will eventually be removed.

+This fork allows using this remote module and the electron remote module at the same time.
+That can help migrating from remote in larger applications.

 ## Migrating from `remote`

 There are two things you need to do to migrate from the built-in `remote`